 Unfortunately, protecting sensitive customer data is sometimes at odds with monitoring agent performance and managing quality through recording and analytics.

 Why is Payment Fraud a Problem?

-Payment fraud boils down to two centers of risk.
+Payment fraud prevention boils down to two centers of risk.
 The primary risk, unfortunately, is your own employees.
 About 70 percent of contact centers require customers to read out their credit card number or social security number in order to identify themselves.
 This means that the contact center representative can hear their information, memorize or record it, and then potentially use it for nefarious purposes.

 Almost ten percent of all contact center representatives know someone who has done this, making it an endemic problem.

 In addition to the problem of your contact center employees, there’s also the risk that an intruder is on your phone lines or in your computers.

 The rollout of EMV chips over the last few years has made it harder for attackers to steal credit card information directly at the point of sale.
 This means that the contact center, where all this payment and account information eventually ends up, becomes a much more attractive target.

 Attackers will attempt to hack into VoIP phone systems so that they can listen to calls, steal call recordings, hack into agents’ computers, and impersonate customers so they can make fraudulent purchases with stolen account information.

 Defending Call Centers is Harder Than You Think